gilmore-ec/Time-Calculator/README.md

 ```
-This is a simple C program that calculates end time by adding an amount of time to a start time.
+This is a simple C program that calculates end time by adding a given amount of time to a start time.
 Valid program arguments:
+    Required:
+        <value> : Input should be formatted as [HH.xx].
+(Round hours to the nearest 100th)
+    Optional:
--s <value>: Enter your own start time
+        -s : Flag that you want to enter a specified start time
--d : Print debugging information to stderr
--i <value> : Enter a rounding value
+        -p : Flag that you want to enter a specified rounding value
+        -c : Return result in 12-hour time format
+        -h : Provides the manual for the program
 ```